 Coaching provides open, honest conversations between people at all levels throughout our organization.
 This ranges from daily informal on-the-job coaching to project feedback and periodic formal performance reviews.

 You’ll get plenty of close attention in the early weeks and months – and you’ll have a counselor who’ll become an expert in you and your career development.
 They’ll work with you to consider all the feedback you receive and help you find the career path that will take you in the right direction, fastest.

 We provide our people with the highest-quality feedback and coaching.
 We have increased our investment in formal coaching and we also appoint coaching champions to create programs and give feedback to leadership.

 Our mentoring program offers a chance for a combination of formal, structured conversations and less formal, ad hoc contact.

-On-the-job coaching conversations are hands-on interactions that occur in the context of daily work.
-They help you gain a broader perspective, increase clarity and address particular issues and challenges.
+On-the-job coaching conversations are hands-on interactions that occur in the context of daily work, that help you gain a broader perspective, increase clarity and address particular issues and challenges.

-On-the-job coaching results in improved performance through practical learning and less rework.
-Working with colleagues who are capable of coaching you on a work-related issue can often help you gain deeper insight into your own work performance.
+Coaching results in improved performance through practical learning and less rework.
+Working with a colleague who is capable of coaching you on a work-related issue can often help you gain deeper insight into your own work performance.